payout-one/developers/docs/payment-gateway/use-cases/store-card.md

     }
     ```

-5. With the received recurrent token from the webhook, you can now make a recurrent payment with the saved card.
+5. With the received card token from the webhook, you can now make a payment with the saved card.
 It's basically identical to the previous request for checkout creation.
-You have to change the checkout parameter _mode_ to the value **recurrent** and add an additional required parameter recurrent_token with the value from the payu_token.created webhook.
+You just have to add the checkout parameter _card_token_ with the value of the received token from the webhook payu_token.created.

+6. Based on the amount of the payments with stored cards, it's possible that payment will be processed without 3D Secure, but it's not guaranteed and there is a higher probability that 3D Secure will be required.
+Therefore, it's necessary to redirect the customer to our checkout page where the payment can be confirmed.

-6. After a successful recurrent payment, a **checkout.succeeded** webhook is sent.
+7. After a successful payment, a **checkout.succeeded** webhook is sent.

 **Test cards**